onso89/YelpCampProject/README.md

 # YelpCampProject
-Creating a CRUD applicatoin that consumes REST api to udate state for a Yelp camp style app using MongoDB, Node, Express, Mongoose.
+Creating a CRUD applicatoin that consumes REST api to udate state for YelpCamp clone app using MongoDB, Node, Express, Mongoose.